This is the fastest and easiest way to clean and sanitize your dishwasher with only two ingredients and no back-breaking scrubbing necessary!

 Kidding!
 This is literally the easiest thing to clean EVER!

 Just pour one cup of vinegar into a dishwasher-safe glass (I used a Pyrex measuring cup) and put it on the top shelf in the middle of the tray.
 Just sit it there, standing up.
 Seems weird, I know, but resist the urge to pour it in.
+If you’re not into vinegar, you can use a store-bought cleaning product like Affresh.

 Then sprinkle baking soda around the bottom of the dishwasher, as wells as the inside of the door.
 For now, don’t worry about the door seals.
 We’ll take care of that in a bit.